 Lawsuits claimed that Boehringer Ingelheim did not adequately label the blood thinner, lied in published studies claiming the drug is safer than warfarin, misrepresented the drug, did not require patients to return to the doctor for dosage adjustment, failed to establish a treatment protocol, intentionally concealed the dangers of Pradaxa and did not warn consumers.

 Deaths Attributed to Pradaxa Use

-As of November 2011, the European Medicines Agency had noted 256 cases of serious bleeding that resulted in the deaths of Pradaxa users.
-Those are the reported deaths; more patients could have already perished from Pradaxa-related injuries.
+Surprisingly, only 10% of serious and fatal events are reported directly to the FDA.
+Drug manufacturers or health professionals submit the rest.
+In 2012, 1,158 cases of serious bleeding that resulted in the death of Pradaxa users were recorded.
 Additional deaths are likely to occur as Pradaxa remains available in the U.S. market.

 Uncontrollable bleeding risk can turn deadly in a variety of ways, including:

 - Mistakes during operations

 Michael Brady Lynch, the founder of The Michael Brady Lynch Firm, was a member of the Plaintiff’s Steering Committee in the Pradaxa Multi-District Litigation and instrumental in securing the $650 million settlement for those injured by Pradaxa’s uncontrollable bleeding.
 Mr. Lynch continues to be a leader in Pradaxa litigation nationwide in representing those who continue to suffer uncontrollable bleeding events from Pradaxa.

 Attorney Lynch has said, “The U.S. numbers for Pradaxa bleeding events are truly staggering.
 It is on the verge of a national health disaster.”